relativitydev/relativity-trace-documentation/docs/administrator_guide/enrichment/machine_learning.md

 ![Machine Learning Rules](media/machine_learning/image-20210218235348807.png)

-**NOTE:** If you are using Machine Learning results within Rule conditions, you want to make sure that your Machine Learning model has completed analyzing a document before the Rule begins to analyze it.
+If you are using Machine Learning results within Rule conditions, you want to make sure that your Machine Learning model has completed analyzing a document before the Rule begins to analyze it.
 You can set Rules to wait for a document to have Machine Learning results by updating the Saved Search for the `Normalized` setting within the `Rule Evaluation` Task.
+{: .info }

-#### Improving Model Accuracy
+### Improving Model Accuracy

-##### Relativity Trace Pre-Built Machine Learning Models
+#### Relativity Trace Pre-Built Machine Learning Models

 Relativity has multiple pre-built machine learning models that can jump start training and allow for you to get results directly after implementation.
 To utilize these pre-built machine learning models please reach out to support@relativity.com.

-##### Using Historic Data
+#### Using Historic Data

 Historic data that has already been coded for the behaviors you are attempting to identify should be added to your models.